ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 **Linux**

-You will need to install python3 with pip and venv using your distribution's package manager.
-For Debian, Ubuntu and Linux Mint this can be done by running `sudo apt install python3 python3-pip python3-venv`.
+For Debian and derivatives (including Ubuntu and Linux Mint) there is a `.deb` package that can be installed.
+For other distributions, you will need to install python3 with pip and venv using your distribution's package manager.
 Then, download the `.run` installer.
 Run it using the command `sudo sh filename.run` (change filename to the name of the file you downloaded).

 **Other**